 Gateway to Improved Long-term Spawning (GILS)

-A team of local fisheries and habitat experts have installed four HUB's (Habitat Underwater Basket) to introduce quality habitat for fish along the shipping channel of the Milwaukee River Estuary.
-Theriverbanks of interest are along the shipping channel and are lined with vertical steel sheet walls, retaining walls, concrete, and steel bulkheads to provide structural stability and eliminate erosion from passing barges.
+A team of local fisheries and habitat experts along with Groundwork Milwaukee installed four GILS Floating Islands to introduce quality habitat for fish along the shipping channel of the Milwaukee River Estuary.
+The riverbanks of interest within the channel are lined with vertical steel sheet walls, retaining walls, concrete, and steel bulkheads to provide structural stability and eliminate erosion from passing barges.
 It is impossible for fish to survive in these areas of the river due to dredging and lack of vegetation to support them.

-Our long-term goal is to increase fish population and improve spawning patterns along the shipping channel of the Milwaukee River Estuary.
-Short term project objectives include:
+The GILS program’s long-term goals are to improve aquatic habitat availability, increase fish population, and improve spawning patterns along the shipping channel of the Milwaukee River Estuary.
+Short-term project goals include:

 • Identifying potential installation sites

 • Selecting plant species